dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 _Copy the unit tests below and paste them at the bottom of your `systems/initiate.cairo` file._

 1. Write an `execute` function in the system that accepts the world context, white address, and black address as input.
-2. Implement the `Game` Entity, comprised of the `Game` Component and `GameTurn` component we created in the previous step.
+2. Implement the game entity, comprised of the `Game` component and `GameTurn` component we created in the previous step.
-3. Implement `Square` Entities from a1 to h8 containing the correct `PieceType`.
+3. Implement square entities by `Square` component, from a1 to h8 containing the correct `PieceType`.
 4. Run `sozo test` and pass all the tests.

 ## Test Flow

 - Spawn the test world that imports the components and systems used in testing.
-- Execute `initiate_system` by providing white/black addresses as calldata input.
+- Execute `initiate_system` by providing white and black player's wallet addresses as inputs.
 - Retrieve the game entity and piece entity created during `initiate_system`.
 - Ensure the game has been correctly created.
-- Verify that each Piece is located in the correct Square.
+- Verify that each `Piece` is located in the correct `Square`.

 ## Unit Tests